mkurz/SQLServerScripter/README.md

 ### Get the code

-Now clone this GitHub repository.
+Now clone this GitHub repository:
 ```bash
 git clone git@github.com:mkurz/SQLServerScripter.git
 ```

-Let's assume you cloned it to the folder `/path/to/SQLServerScripter/`.
+Let's assume you cloned it into the folder `/path/to/SQLServerScripter/`.

 ## Usage

-Let's say you want a script to be saved in the folder `/path/to/output/folder/` then you start a docker container like this:
+Let's say you want a script to be saved in the folder `/path/to/output/folder/`.
+Start a docker container like this:

 ```bash
 sudo docker run -it -v /path/to/SQLServerScripter/:/SQLServerScripter -v /path/to/output/folder/:/SQLScripts --rm microsoft/dotnet:2.0.0-preview2-sdk